DawsonInstitute/su2-3nj-recurrences/README.md

 ## Repository Structure

 - `index.html` and `index.md`: Web presentation of the research paper
-- `data/`: Contains data files related to the research
-- `scripts/`: Contains scripts for calculations and visualizations
 - `Closed-Form Finite Recurrences for SU(2) 3nj Symbols.tex`: Original LaTeX source
 - `Closed-Form Finite Recurrences for SU(2) 3nj Symbols.pdf`: PDF version of the paper